Creating a Clearing in the Woods

 - Trouble valuing “unnecessary” activities and enjoying pleasant pastimes.

-Our worlds are moving both too fast and too slow.
+Our lives are moving both too fast and too slow.
 We recognize demands but are more restricted and more stationary than ever before.
 The multiplicity of advice and resources for protecting mental health, supporting self-care, working and parenting from home, connecting with those with similar interests in virtual space, and helping others is growing exponentially (unlike the COVID-19 outbreak and chronic misuse of the word – yes, the media irks me too).
-We can even feel guilty about not making time to investigate and share good information.
+We can even feel guilt for not finding time to investigate and share good information and positive messages.